Houston Dram Shop Lawyer

 - Temporomandibular Joint Injury (TMJ)

-If you have sustained serious injuries, call a Dram Shop lawyer today.
+If you have sustained serious injuries, call a Houston Dram Shop lawyer today.

 Call a Dram Shop Attorney

 Dram shop claims are not just like any other car accident case.
-As you can imagine, evidence that proves the management in a bar or restaurant encouraged overserving of alcohol to patrons can be difficult to come by.
+As you can imagine, evidence that proves the management in a bar or restaurant encouraged patrons to overserve alcohol can be difficult to come by.
 The more time that passes, the harder it may be to find this information.
 This is why it is important for you to promptly hire an attorney who can take steps to preserve video recordings, credit card receipts, and other evidence before they disappear.
 Don’t wait another moment.
 Call Simmons and Fletcher, P.C. today if you or someone you love has been a victim of a drunk driving accident.
 (713) 932-0777.